 ALLIES AT WAR recreates the turbulent and dramatic wartime relationship between three titanic leaders who, in the public view, were on the same side: the American President, Franklin Roosevelt; the British Prime Minister, Winston Churchill; and the Free French leader, Charles de Gaulle.

 'Allies at War is particularly good at showing us how events looked at the time, rather than how they would later seem.' - Daily Telegraph

-'A cracker' -
+'A cracker' - The Independent